-Figure 4 shows the sustainable yield and other stock parameters at various fishing mortalities with recruitment calculated according to Equation (6).
+Figure 5 shows the sustainable yield, M-output and the corresponding stock biomass at various fishing mortalities with recruitment calculated according to Equation (6).
 For details of the method used, reference is made to Zhao et al. (2003).
 The virgin stock (F=0) is estimated at about 3.8 million tons, which is slightly higher than the average stock estimates prior to 1995.
 The maximum sustainable yield (Y{max}) is about 550 000 tons and obtained at a fishing mortality of 0.4.
 The corresponding wintering stock size is about 2.2 million tons.
 This means that fishing more than 550000 tons a year for several years, as being the case in this fishery, the stock is bound for a collapse according to this assessment.
 The optimum sustainable yield (Y{opt}) is estimated at about 520 000 tons, corresponding to F{opt} or $F{0.1}$ slightly higher than 0.3.
 This is very close the annual catch recommended by Zhu and Iversen (1990).
 The corresponding wintering stock biomass and SSB are estimated at 2.6 and 2.3 million tons, respectively.
 This is also the stock level where the recruitment begins to be adversely affected as indicated by the stock-recruitment curve (Fig. 3).

 Anchovy is important both as prey species and as a major plankton feeder in the Yellow Sea ecosystem.
 In the case of a forage fish it is important to consider its role in the food chain when formulating management plans.
-In order to quantify this statement the biomass production corresponding to the natural mortality, the M-output (Hamre and Tjelmeland 1982), was calculated and shown in Fig. 4.
-This clearly demonstrate that anchovy is a very important prey species in the area and that a stock collapse will have serious impact on the food supply for other important commercial stocks in this ecosystem.
+In order to quantify this statement the biomass production corresponding to the natural mortality, the M-output (Hamre and Tjelmeland 1982), was calculated and shown in Fig. 5.
+In the virgin state of stock (F=0), the M-output is estimated to about 1.5 million tons, which clearly demonstrate that anchovy is a very important prey species in the area and that a stock collapse may have serious impact on the food supply for other commercial important stocks in this ecosystem.